tomhrr/cosh/doc/all.md

 `rand` takes a floating-point value and returns a random value between zero and that floating-point value (excluding the floating-point value itself).

+### Miscellaneous

+On starting the shell for interactive use, the `.coshrc` file in the current user's home directory will be run.